You are at the top of the page

 Using the opposite method to a rack, the scavenger’s daughter compressed or contorted the victim instead of stretching them.

-Two versions exist: the replica in the Wakefield Tower holds the body tight in a kneeling down position which would become incredibly painful very quickly, and lead to the lungs filling with blood.
+Two versions exist: the replica in the Lower Wakefield Tower holds the body tight in a kneeling down position.
+This would become incredibly painful very quickly, and lead to the lungs filling with blood.

-The other version, in the Spanish Armouries of the White Tower, is an elaborate set of handcuffs which also grasps the neck and ankles, twisting the victim into an excruciating position.
+The other version, on display in the White Tower, is an elaborate set of handcuffs which also grasps the neck and ankles, twisting the victim into an excruciating position.

 Explore What's on